Collage-CMS/mu/README.md

 using its `set_attr` method, and the content nodes are passed using the `set_content` method.

-Object nodes have to be derived from the `mu.Mu` class and must implement two methods: `mu` and `xml`.
+Object nodes have to be derived from the `mu.Node` class and must implement two methods: `mu` and `xml`.
 Note that rendering markup only requires the latter but rendering XML is easier by using Mu itself (as this example shows).